 I found a recipe online, and did.

-I made a few small adjustments to the recipe, originally credited to Deb Wise, Cooking Light.
+Deb Wise, Cooking Light.
 Hats off to her.
 (Hats off also to Georgia G., whose magic smartphone captured the image above).

 Here are the details (my notes in blue):